Work with pipe query syntax

 GROUP BY category DESC, item ASC;

--- Only mark descending columns in the GROUP AND ORDER BY clause
+-- Only mark descending columns in the GROUP AND ORDER BY clause.

-FROM mydataset.produce
+FROM Produce

 |> AGGREGATE SUM(sales) AS total, COUNT(*) AS num_records